itemisCREATE/ea-bridge-integration-example/README.md

 * CLI application:

-    The CLI is an OSGi application written in Java.
+    The CLI is an OSGi application written in Java (it requires Java 21).
 Simply run the following maven command to build it.

     `cd CLI`